From Modern Fortran by Milan Curcic

 Identifying risky stocks

 One of the ways to estimate how risky is a stock at some time is by looking at the so-called volatility.
 Stock volatility can be quantified as the standard deviation of the stock price relative to its average.
 Standard deviation is a statistical measure that tells you how much individual array elements deviate from the average.
 To estimate volatility, we’ll implement functions to compute average and standard deviation given an arbitrary input array.
 Furthermore, we’ll compute these metrics over a limited time window, and sliding that window along the whole time series.
 This is the so-called moving average.
 For example, Figure 3 shows the actual price, 30-day moving average, and volatility based on 30-day moving standard deviation for Nvidia stock.
+This can sometimes be quite a time-consuming process but something that’s necessary.
+To make this process a little easier, some investors use apps like the robinhood app because all of the data is visible immediately.
+They obviously read the robinhood review beforehand but it seems to be an app that’s popular with thousands of investors.

 Figure 1: Nvidia stock price (black) and a 30-day simple moving average (grey).
 Bottom: Volatility expressed as standard deviation relative to the 30-day simple moving average, in percent.